You're reading the documentation for a development version. For the latest released version, please have a look at Humble.

 catkin: Add support for packages that declare themselves to have a build type of

-packages to the set that are considered when computing the topological order.
+buildtool_export_dependpackages to the set that are considered when computing the topological order.

 mkdir -p ~/ament_ws/src